CherryFramework/cherry-popups/readme.txt

 = Easy integration with Mailchimp =
 One of the best ways of using pop-ups is for collecting emails via integrated newsletter subscription forms.
 Cherry PopUp is insegrated with Mailchimp out of the box, so you can leverage its functionality to increase traffic and user engagement of your website.
 In order to connect Mailchimp to your website, just input your Mailchimp API Key and List ID.

+= Login & Registration form =

+Responsive Frontend Login and Registration forms.
+Add your login form in the frontend easily (page or post).
+And also the registration form.

 = Customizable templates =
 The plugin offers simplified templating system for .tmpl files.
 13 templates are available by default: